 - The rate depends on whether the lender is a financial entity or not.

 - If services are locally untaxed, there is no WHT; otherwise, a 10% WHT will apply.

 - Treaty will presumably apply from 2021 onwards.
 The internal approval phases are not completed yet.

-- In the treaty with France and UK, the definition of royalties does not include technical services and consulting services, which might be considered as business profits not subject to withholding.
+- In the treaty with France and the United Kingdom, the definition of royalties does not include technical services and consulting services, which might be considered as business profits not subject to withholding.
 This consideration might be applied in other DTTs as it triggers the 'most favoured nation' clause.

 - In the treaty with Switzerland, the rental/leasing of technical equipment is considered as a royalty; however, it might, under the most favoured nation clause, be considered as a business profit based on the tax treatment provided in the DTT.

 - 10% for profits taxed at the level of the entity making the distribution.
 32% + 10% for profits untaxed at the level of the entity making the distribution (bear in mind that the nominal rate decreases during the years).
-And in the cases of individuals 0% or 10% depending on the total amount paid.
+In the cases of individuals, 0% or 10%, depending on the total amount paid.